cvs-health/testaro/README.md

 A batch offers an efficient way to perform a uniform set of commands on every host in a set of hosts.
 In this way you can run the same set of tests on multiple web pages.

 A no-batch script offers a way to carry out a complex operation, which can include navigating from one host to another, which is not possible with a batch.
-Any `url` commands are performed as-is, without changing their URLs.
+Any `url` commands are performed as-is, without changes to their URLs.

 ## Reports

-Testaro produces reports in JSON format.
-It contains detailed results in a program-tractable format.
+Testaro produces reports as JavaScript objects.
+They contain detailed results.

 When you run Testaro with a no-batch script, Testaro returns the report.

-If you use a batch, Testaro writes one report per host into the `reports` directory.
+When you use a batch, Testaro writes one report per host into the `reports` directory in JSON format.
 Testaro also returns a list of the names of the files containing the reports.

 ## Execution